KanzNguyen/CS410-Adversarial-examples-detection-with-GA-ensemble/README.md

 </tbody>
 </table>

-<p>The baseline holds up — no collapse below 50% — and sits in the region of the ENAD paper's
-Table 2 (e.g. CIFAR-10 BIM 98.74 vs 99.47; SVHN BIM 92.75 vs 93.38; SVHN DeepFool 73.12 vs 68.95),
-the check that the "unknown attack" protocol is reproduced.
-No single configuration dominates, but
-<b>full stacking is the most consistent</b>: it is best or tied-best on five of the six targets,
+<p>No single configuration dominates, but <b>full stacking is the most consistent</b>: it is best or tied-best
-and it helps most where transfer is hardest — on SVHN it lifts DeepFool 73&rarr;89 and CW-L2 68&rarr;86 over the baseline.
-On CIFAR-10 the supervised detectors are roughly neutral (full &asymp; baseline), consistent with the distance-based detectors already carrying most of the transfer there.</p>
+on five of the six targets and helps most where transfer is hardest: on SVHN it lifts DeepFool 73&rarr;89 and CW-L2 68&rarr;86 over the baseline.
+On CIFAR-10 the supervised detectors are roughly neutral (fuull &asymp; baseline), which shows the distance-based detectors alone already carry most of the information needed to transfer there.</p>
 <p>The GA is high-variance under transfer: a single AdaBoost nails SVHN BIM (99.52), but because
 the subset is chosen on the near-saturated FGSM source, that same subset transfers poorly to the other targets.
 So GA-transfer is reported as an exploratory finding, and for an unknown attack
-<b>full stacking is the recommended default</b> — it never lands worst by much and captures the
+<b>full stacking is the recommended default</b> — it never lands worst by much and includes the
-supervised gains when they exist.</p>
+supervised detectors, so it benefits wherever they transfer well.</p>
 ---

 ## Parsimony penalty

 The GA maximises `AUROC x AUPR - lambda * (#detectors / 8)`.
 The default `lambda = 0.002` was
-chosen empirically — it tends to select fewer detectors at comparable accuracy across the attacks tested, which is where the "1-3 detectors ~ all 8" results above come from.
+chosen empirically to select fewer detectors at comparable accuracy across the attacks tested, which is where the "1-3 detectors ~ all 8" results above come from.
 It has not been swept exhaustively; set `lambda = 0` to disable the penalty and select purely on `AUROC x AUPR`.